benelan/ess-rest-test/README.md

 npm install
 ```

-Next, make sure to change the username and password in the ```config.json``` file which is used to create your token:
+Next, make sure to add your ArcGIS Online credentials in the ```config.json``` file which is used to create the token:
 ```
 module.exports = function () {
 this.u = "USERNAME";